Improving driver verification and handoff process at Roadie Cross-docks

 difficult to

-verify and assist drivers during pickup.
-How can we improve the experience to make
+verify drivers reliably and assist them during pickup.
+How can we improve the experience

 the